-Field Description x-os-timeout Single character that specifies if the origin server timed out on a request.
-The character is reported as one of the following: • 0 specifies that the origin server did not timeout 1 specifies that the origin server did timeout An output of 1 can indicate a problem with the origin server itself. x-protocol Protocol and version from browser request, in the following format: protocol/version x-req-line Request line, in the following format: "HTTP_request_method URI protocol/version" Example: "GET /cache.htm HTTP/1.1" x-req-type Request type.
-Request type is reported as one of the following: B specifies that the request is from the browser • C specifies that the request is from another cache cluster member H specifies that the request is from another cache cluster or an OracleAS Web Cache that is not a member of the current cache cluster F specifies that the request is for an ESI fragment x-time-delay Time, in seconds (including microseconds), that OracleAS Web Cache spent communicating with the origin server or peer cache.
-The time is the duration between the following two points of time: The time immediately before OracleAS Web Cache received the first byte of the request The time immediately before OracleAS Web Cache sent the first byte of the request to the origin server or peer cache.
-This field is particularly helpful in providing time information for End-User Performance Monitoring. x-time-end Time that OracleAS Web Cache sent the last byte of the response, in the following format: hh:mm:ss:sssss x-time-handshake The difference between the time the browser initiates a new connection and the time at which OracleAS Web Cache receives the first byte of the HTTP request.
+Field Description x-os-name Origin server or cache cluster member that OracleAS Web Cache is forwarding the request, in the following format: host:port x-os-timeout Single character that specifies if the origin server timed out on a request.
+The character is reported as one of the following: 0 specifies that the origin server did not timeout 1 specifies that the origin server did timeout.
+An output of 1 can indicate a problem with the origin server itself. x-protocol Protocol and version from browser request, in the following format: protocol/version x-req-line Request line, in the following format: "HTTP_request_method URI protocol/version" Example: "GET /cache.htm HTTP/1.1" x-req-type Request type.
+Request type is reported as one of the following: B specifies that the request is from the browser • C specifies that the request is from another cache cluster member • H specifies that the request is from another cache cluster or an OracleAS Web Cache that is not a member of the current cache cluster F specifies that the request is for an ESI fragment x-time-delay Time, in seconds (including microseconds), that OracleAS Web Cache spent communicating with the origin server or peer cache.
+The time is the duration between the following two points of time: The time immediately before OracleAS Web Cache received the first byte of the request • The time immediately before OracleAS Web Cache sent the first byte of the request to the origin server or peer cache.
+This field is particularly helpful in providing time information for End-User Performance Monitoring. x-time-end Time that OracleAS Web Cache sent the last byte of the response, in the following format: hh:mm:ss:sssss x-time-handshake The difference between the times the browser initiates a new connection and the time at which OracleAS Web Cache receives the first byte of the HTTP request.
+Note: Select this field only if instructed by Oracle Support Services. x-time-reqrecvlatency The difference between the times OracleAS Web Cache receives the first and last byte of the HTTP request.
+This field indicates the time in reading the browser requests.
+Note: Select this field only if instructed by Oracle Support Services. x-time-reqsendlatency The difference between the times OracleAS Web Cache sends the first and last byte of the HTTP request to the origin server.
+This field indicates the time taken in sending the request to the origin server.
+Note: Select this field only if instructed by Oracle Support Services. x-time-resprecvlatency The difference between the times OracleAS Web Cache receives the first and last byte of the HTTP response from the origin server.
+This field indicates the time taken in receiving the response from the origin server.
 Note: Select this field only if instructed by Oracle Support Services.